renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_text_field <ID> <width param> <index param> <text param> <data1> <data2> <data3> [handler] [output array]
 ```

 Creates text-field.
-Every text-field has width, given in indirect way, by supplying **name of variable** holding the width number.
-In the same way start-index is to be provided – it specifies from which character the text should be displayed (so it can e.g. start from 5th character). `<text param>` is name of variable holding the string that the text-field contains.
-Handler will be called on accept event (i.e. Enter-press; Cancel is ESC-press, it restores previous text-field contents).
+Every text field has width, given indirectly, by supplying **name of variable** holding the width number.
+In the same way, a start-index is to be provided – it specifies from which character the text should be displayed (so it can e.g. start from the 5th character). `<text param>` is the name of the variable holding the string that the text field contains.
+The handler will be called on the accept event (i.e. Enter-press; Cancel is ESC-press, it restores previous text-field contents).

 ---